heeplr/rpi-cookstrap/README.md

 # Why?
-If you work a lot with raspberry pi's, you find yourself repeatedly downloading OS images, customize settings like changing config.txt, set the password, install packages etc.
+If you work a lot with raspberry pi's, you find yourself repeatedly downloading OS images, customize settings like changing /config.txt, set the password, setup network, install packages, copy files etc.

 With rpi-cookstrap you can create & use building blocks to build your final image by just running *bootstrap.sh*.
 When booting or